ronmrcdo/task-list-demo/README.md

 DEV_DB_PASSWORD=secret
 ```
 5. Install the dependencies by running `yarn install`
-6. Run the migration to automatically create the tables in your mysql `npx sequelize-cli db:migrate`
+6. Run the migration to automatically create the tables in your mysql `yarn db:migrate`
 7. To serve the application locally, run `yarn start`

 ### 🌱 Seeding (Optional)

 To seed the users table.
-You need to run. on the `packages/api` folder
+You need to run
 ```
-cd packages/api
-npx sequelize-cli db:seed:all
+yarn db:seed
 ```

 This will create a 2 user with credentials of